Bunny's Story: Trauma and a Young Woman's Shattered Life

 Her eyes are faraway and I wonder about the influence of trauma on her life and the many others I see in the community.
 The homeless living under the 58 freeway overpass, the zoned out young men and women who hold signs on the medians.

-"Ephesians 9:26 says like a dog returns to its vomit," she explains and I'm a little impressed by her ability to quote scripture.
+"Ephesians 9:26 says like a dog returns to its vomit," she explains and I'm a little impressed by her ability to quote scripture, but not really.
 Many involved in the abuse of substances relate to religion and rely upon spiritual affirmations.

 I take this reference to mean that letting go of ones demons is a difficult task and that even after change, there is always the chance that one will slip.